kumina/awssyncer/README.md

 This repository provides a utility called awssyncer. awssyncer uses Linux inotify to track changes to a directory structure, syncing any modifcations into an Amazon AWS S3 bucket.
-It also does a full synchronisation periodically to ensure to changes are missed.
+It also does a full synchronisation periodically to ensure no changes are missed.

 The awssyncer utility makes use of the AWS command line interface utility, `aws`, invoking it either to add or remove files and